Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.client_id

-With this parameter specify the `client_id` of your client that you have registered in OpenID Connect Provider.
+With this parameter, specify the `client_id` of your client that you have registered in OpenID Connect Provider.
 This is the client that authenticates Kong with your OpenID Provider.
 It can be considered a trusted client or confidential